Boston Legal Market

 - International Law

 Boston firms care strongly about ties to the area, and want to know that you plan to stay in the Boston area long-term.
-If you are from Boston or attended college in the Boston area (or New England in general), you should certainly emphasize that!
+If you are from Boston, have family in the region, or attended college in the Boston area (or New England in general), you should certainly emphasize that!
 If you aren’t from the area, you can highlight your interest in the unique practices of the Boston legal market (e.g., the work coming from emerging technology and biotech companies).
 Because of the presence of so many tech/biotech and venture capital companies in Boston, students can stand out by demonstrating their knowledge of the industry and an interest in corporate work.
 Any sort of science or technology background is also appealing.
 Georgetown Law has a strong presence in Boston, with firms such as Ropes & Gray, Mintz Levin, Goulston & Storrs, and WilmerHale hiring Georgetown Law students on a regular basis.

 Boston Market Resources